therkildsen-class/ntres-6100-assignments-trisha-bhujle/README.md

 Assignment 5: My assignment has been uploaded to the problem_sets folder in my course repo!

 Assignment 6: My assignment has been uploaded to the problem_sets folder in my course repo!

+Assignment 7: My assignment has been uploaded to the problem_sets folder in my course repo!